daniellabrador/codecademy-js-message_mixer/README.md

 # **Message Mixer**

-The Message Mixer programs encrypts data using three of the famous Cipers.
+The Message Mixer programs encrypts data using three of the famous ciphers.
 This training project, prepared by [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript), has been an invaluable exercise in the use of JavaScript modules.

 ## Table of Contents